Esece/SoftwareArchitectureAndDevelopment/Caching/README.md

 3. A product name has changed
 4. Flush the product data cache
 5. product header data update gets triggered (CACHE DEPENDENCY)

+#### Fallback Strategies

+- Profile cache items for severity and importance
+- Consider redundancy or even shutdown if critical item caching fails
+- Gracefully fall back to the non-caching process (usually already exists as part of the setup process)